SM Spirituality Media

 The reported awakening

-Sadhguru has described — also consistently across decades of telling — a particular afternoon in his mid-twenties, sitting on a rock at Chamundi Hill in Mysore, when the felt boundary of his body abruptly dissolved into the surrounding landscape.
-The experience returned several times over the next weeks, became continuous, and he stepped away from the businesses he was running to spend years in solitary practice.
+Sadhguru has described, consistently across decades of telling, a particular afternoon in his mid-twenties.
+He was sitting on a rock at Chamundi Hill in Mysore when the felt boundary of his body dissolved into the surrounding landscape.
+The experience returned several times over the following weeks and then became continuous.
+He stepped away from the businesses he had been running to spend years in solitary practice.
 He began teaching publicly in 1982 and founded the Isha Foundation a decade later.

 What's distinctive

-Most contemporary teachers either soften their delivery for the mainstream or remain explicitly within a single Indian lineage.
+Most contemporary teachers do one of two things.
+They soften their delivery for the mainstream, or they remain explicitly within a single Indian lineage.
 Sadhguru does neither.
-He keeps the technical apparatus of yoga (specific kriyās, structured initiations, the focus on energy as something to be cultivated and channelled) while delivering the framing in a sharply contemporary register that includes engineering, geopolitics, and frequent provocation.
-The combination has produced unusual reach — and unusual disagreement about whether the provocations land or distract.
+He keeps the technical apparatus of yoga§: specific kriyās, structured initiations, and a focus on energy as something to cultivate and channel.
+He delivers all of it in a sharply contemporary register that draws on engineering, geopolitics and frequent provocation.
+That combination has produced unusual reach, and genuine disagreement about whether the provocations clarify or distract.

 In the index

-His index contributions span short-form Q&As (How to Handle Hard Times, The Power of Being Alone), long-form conversations (Mike Tyson, R. Madhavan, DJ Alok at Tomorrowland), and his 2025 motorcycle pilgrimage to Mount Kailash undertaken while still recovering from two brain surgeries.
-The Kailash material — his explicit framing of the ride as initiation rather than personal achievement — is a useful entry point into how he treats his own life as teaching.
+His index contributions span short-form Q&As, including How to Handle Hard Times and The Power of Being Alone, as well as long-form conversations with Mike Tyson, R. Madhavan, and DJ Alok at Tomorrowland.
+In 2025 he undertook a motorcycle pilgrimage to Mount Kailash while still recovering from two brain surgeries.
+He framed that journey not as personal achievement but as initiation.
+That framing is a useful entry point into how he treats his own life as teaching.

 — end of entry —